devMunyi/DocBooker-frontend/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [booking-app ] <a name="about-project"></a>
+# 📖 [DocBooker] <a name="about-project"></a>

-> In this application we have built a front end react app, that relies on a rails backend, to allow a user to book an appointments with a doctor, from the list of doctors available
+> A full-stack app built with ReactJs Frontend, that relies on a Rails Backend, to allow a users book an appointment with a doctor, from the list of doctors available.

-**[booking-app]** is an application which allows users to book appointments with doctors.

 ## 🛠 Built With <a name="built-with"></a>